-For most people, acne is an “inherited condition of the pores”.
+While the majority of the people who have acne won’t know this, acne is “inherited condition of the pores”.
 What this means is that the way the pores perform or behave is inherited.
-This is different from what may trigger acne as the trigger may be different for you than what triggered acne for mom or dad.
+This is different from what may trigger acne as the trigger may be different for you than what triggered acne for a mother or father.

 Common triggers include: